Exclusive: U.S. mulls using sweeping powers to ramp up production of coronavirus protective gear

 “It allows you to basically direct things happening that need to get done,” the official added.

-The DHS official said insufficient supplies of such protective gear are currently made in the United States.
+Trump said on Wednesday the coronavirus risk to the United States remained “very low,” but that federal health officials were prepared to take action and that Vice President Mike Pence would take control of the U.S. response.

-“Very little of this stuff is apparently made in the (United) States, so if we’re down to domestic capability to produce, it could get tough,” the official added.
+Chuck Schumer, the top Senate Democrat, on Thursday accused Trump of “towering and dangerous incompetence” and said the president “must get his act together” on the coronavirus threat.

-Invoking the law is one of a number of options under consideration by the administration to combat the virus, the officials said, and no final decision has been made.
+Invoking the Defense Production Act is one of a number of options under consideration by the administration to combat the virus, the officials said, and no final decision has been made.
 Trump invoked the law in 2017 to address technological shortfalls in a vaccine production capability and other items such as microelectronics.

 The law grants the president broad authority to “expedite and expand the supply of resources from the U.S. industrial base to support military, energy, space, and homeland security programs,” according to a summary on the Federal Emergency Management Agency website.